Estádio Canarinho

 The Estádio Flamarion Vasconcelos, known as the Canarinho, is a football stadium located in the city of Boa Vista, Roraima, Brazil.
 The stadium is owned by the state of Roraima.

 The ground was opened on 6 September 1975 and was initially known as Estádio 13 de Setembro.
-It was subsequently renamed after Flamarion Vasconcelos, a journalist from Roraima.
+It was subsequently renamed after Flamarion Vasconcelos, a sports journalist from Roraima.
 It is known as the Canarinho, after the neighbourhood in which the stadium is located.